mgil4/LauzHack2025/README.md

 - Automatic speaker recognition for the creation of events
 ### Authors
 - Maria Gil
-- Lola Monroy
+- Lola Monroy Mir
-- Iván Hernández
+- Iván Hernández Gómez
+(link to their linkedins?)